 AAFA’s Core Policies for Protecting Students’ Asthma and Allergy Health Specific to School Environment

-- The state has adopted a policy requiring that districts and schools conduct periodic inspections of heating, ventilation and air conditioning (HVAC) system and other items essential in asthma/ allergy management.
+- The state has adopted a policy requiring that districts and schools conduct periodic inspections of heating, ventilation, air conditioning (HVAC) systems, and other essential items in asthma/ allergy management.

 - The state has IAQ policies that include specific components important in asthma/allergy management – HVAC, HEPA (high-efficiency particulate air) filters, carpeting, and pesticide use.

-- The state recommends/requires that districts or schools use Integrated Pest Management (IPM) techniques OR ban the use of pesticides inside school.
+- The state recommends/requires that districts or schools use Integrated Pest Management (IPM) techniques OR ban pesticides inside schools.